Great Stuff for Me and Maybe You. The complete list of gear and clothing for my life in 2018

 Anker 60W PowerPort+ 5 with 1 USB-C and 4 traditional USB ports has enough ports to charge every device I use on a daily basis including my 13” MacBook Pro.
 When MacBook isn’t being charged can rapidly charge all my devices.

 La Crosse Battery Charger which does a great job charging any combination of 1-4 AA or AAA batteries for Eneloop Pro Batteries are the best rechargeable batteries I have found.
 Near maximum capacity for the form factor while retaining most of their charge for months.

 Olight I3S EOS Flashlight is slightly larger than the single AAA battery which powers it.
 Selectable output of 8,50,80 lumens permits the user to make a trade-off of runtime vs brightness.
 The combination of the flash on my Phone and the RAVpower Portable Charger/Flashlight should have rendered this flashlight unnecessary, but when I take walks around the neighborhood at night I find myself reaching for this tiny light.
-If I lost this light I work replace it with a Thrunite ti3.
+I have notes about other flashlight and headlamps.

 Brother MFC-J880W Multifunction Printer, Scanner, Fax, Copier has been a reliable device for me unlike several other multi-function devices which failed within a year.
 WiFi enabled, supports AirPrint, Google Print, and several other standards.

 Google WiFi Mesh network access points easily install and just work when you have an area than a single WiFi router isn’t sufficient.
 There may be faster / more featureful options out there, but the Google devices work flawlessly and are visually appealing.